gnicol/GitSwarm/perforce_swarm/doc-ee/install/migration_from_gitlab.md

     The recommended approach is to upgrade your GitLab EE and GitSwarm EE instances to the most up-to-date combination (GitLab EE 8.0.5 and GitSwarm EE 15.4).
-Upgrading to GitSwarm EE 15.4 (and GitLab 8.0.5) is an absolute requirement for GitSwarm EE, since migration is not supported in earlier versions.
+Upgrading to GitSwarm EE 15.4 (and GitLab EE 8.0.5) is an absolute requirement for GitSwarm EE, since migration is not supported in earlier versions.
 See [these instructions](/help/update/README.md) for how to upgrade.